-The Walls offers a seasonal residency program open to emerging artists living and working on the Gold Coast and surrounds, or with connections to our regional landscape.
-Invited residents will reflect on and mark the seasons of the year by occupying The Walls studio for three months to develop a chosen project.
+THE WALLS offers a seasonal A.I.R.
+[ARTIST IN RESIDENCE] program open to emerging artists living and working on the Gold Coast and surrounds, or with connections to our regional landscape.
+Invited residents reflect on and mark the seasons of the year by occupying THE WALLS studio for three months to develop a chosen project.
 Each three month residency includes exclusive use of the mezzanine studio space, a stipend to develop new work and an exhibition.

 Lowana Davies is an emerging artist living and working on the Gold Coast.
 Her growing body of work examines ideas surrounding feminism, the environment and the politics of performance.
 Lowana is invested in creating social, cultural and political change through her art practice and works across a number of platforms including contemporary art, dance and circus.
 Lowana’s practice is inspired by amusing and surprising moments, her immediate environment and performance artists Ana Mendieta, Marina Abramovic, Clark Beaumont, Pina Bausch and AES+F.